 What to do in Singapore Changi Airport

-Some people say that they would be satisfied with only visiting Singapore Changi Airport for a vacation and doing nothing else.
+Some people say that they would be happy just visiting Singapore Changi Airport on their vacation.
 That’s because the airport is a tourist attraction in and of itself.
 It’s the best airport for a layover in Southeast Asia.
-It’s usually the case that a shorter layover is better when en route to a destination, but in Singapore, the longer the layover—the better.
-Here’s a comprehensive list of the best things to do in Changi Airport during a layover in Singapore:
+Usually, a shorter layover is better when you’re going to your final destination, but in Singapore, the longer the layover—the better.

-- Check out the World’s Tallest Indoor Waterfall: The Rain Vortex is a waterfall located inside of the Singapore Airport.
-It’s a massive display; measuring 7 stories tall.
+- See the World’s Tallest Indoor Waterfall: The Rain Vortex is a waterfall located inside the Singapore Airport.
+It is a massive display; measuring 7 stories tall.

-- Spend Time in the Entertainment Hall: Play video games & watch movies in the Entertainment Hall.
+- Spend Time in the Entertainment Hall: You can play video games & watch movies here.

-- Watch a Movie in the Theatres: Check out a new release in the Singapore Airport Movie Theatre.
+- Watch a Movie in the Theatre: Go see a new movie at the Singapore Airport Movie Theatre.

-- Check Out the Flora & Fauna: There are many parks & gardens inside the airport with various plants and flowers.
-There’s a: Cactus Garden, Enchanted Garden, Hedge Maze, Orchid Garden, Pedal Garden, and more!
+- Check Out the Flora & Fauna: There are many parks and gardens inside the airport with different plants and flowers.
+There is a Cactus Garden, Enchanted Garden, Hedge Maze, Orchid Garden, Pedal Garden, and more!

 - Look at the Art Exhibits: There are countless art installations & exhibits at the airport.
 Some favorites are The Memory of Lived Space & Singapore Rojak.

 - Take a dip in the pool & jacuzzi: Pay a day rate to spend time in a rooftop pool & jacuzzi.

 - Get a Spa Service: Indulge in a spa treatment at the airport spa.